Ubuntu periodic tasks

 (motd).
 On Ubuntu, a part of motd is a news message

 from https://motd.ubuntu.com.
-According to /etc/update-motd.d/50-motd-news
+According to /etc/update-motd.d/50-motd-news file the system sends a

 request to the Ubuntu server containing information about release version, kernel version, CPU